mcheung128/Brewer/README.md

 ## Container Deployment

-This app is a static Vite frontend.
-The container flow is:
+This app is a static Vite frontend, there is no backend yet.
+All data is stored locally in the browser's localStorage.

 1. Build the app with Node.
 2. Serve the generated `dist/` files with Nginx.